viko16/gitcd.plugin.zsh/README.md

 # gitcd.plugin.zsh

-👷 [oh-my-zsh plugin] change directory after git clone if not exist
+👷 [oh-my-zsh plugin] git clone and change directory by a single command

 ## Installation